thedersen/UnityConfiguration/README.md

 			// You can automatically configure the container to
 			// decorate services when they are created AfterBuildingUp<IFooService>().DecorateWith((c, t) => new FooDecorator(t));

-			// If you want to inject values or objects that are not registered in
-			// the container, you can do so by adding them using this statement.
-			// For instances you want the container to create, just specify the type.
-			ConfigureCtorArgsFor<ServiceWithCtorArgs>("some string", typeof (IFooService));

-			// Unity follows the greedy constructor pattern when creating instances.
-			// If you want to use a different constructor, you specify it by listing
-			// the types of the arguments in the constructor you want it to use.
-			SelectConstructor<ServiceWithCtorArgs>(typeof (IFooService));
 		}
 	}

 Custom conventions
 ------------------
-At the moment, built in conventions includes AddAllConvention, FirstInterfaceConvention, NamingConvention and SetAllPropertiesConvention.
+At the moment, built in conventions includes AddAllConvention, FirstInterfaceConvention, NamingConvention, SetAllPropertiesConvention and ScanForRegistriesConvention.
 If these doesn’t suit you, creating custom conventions is as easy as creating a class that implements the IAssemblyScanner interface.
 	public class CustomConvention : IAssemblyScannerConvention
 	{
 		void IAssemblyScannerConvention.Process(Type type, IUnityRegistry registry)